AlonsoApp/PixT3/README.md

-# PixT3
+# PixT3: Pixel-based Table To Text generation
-This repository contains code for [PixT3: Pixel-based Table-To-Text Generation](https://openreview.net/forum?id=d2B35D0eqY)).
+This repository contains code for [PixT3: Pixel-based Table-To-Text Generation](https://openreview.net/forum?id=LW5J65cYXL)).

 We release PixT3 model checkpoints for the TControl, LControl, and OpenE settings as well as ToTTo, Controlled Logic2Text, and SLC pretraining datasets alongside their corresponding rendered tables